mfukar/mfukar.github.com/_posts/2013-05-07-Hufflepuff.md

   mean you have to have been high to think opening an egg inside of a bath was a good idea, even if you were taking somebody else's advice.
 + On another but not related note, Hufflepuffs are particularly good finders - it is not made clear if house membership somehow leads to or develops this aptitude.

-Likewise, it is undoubtedly certain that Slytherins prefer cocaine; I am studying the possibility that Gryffindors, with their reckless and fearless attitude, are fans of Adderall or a related substance.
+Finally, it is undoubtedly certain that Slytherins prefer cocaine; I am guessing the Gryffindors, with their reckless and fearless attitude, are fans of Adderall or a related substance.

 That is all.